davenkin/andy-springboot-sample/ADRs/010_testing_strategy.md

 - Actually these objects are already covered in integration tests, but integration tests can be quite heavy, so the plan is to let integration tests cover the main flow and unit tests cover other corner cases

-We don't write tests for:
+No need to write tests for:

 - Controller: controllers are very thin but requires a heavy set up for testing
-- Repository: repositories talks to database, better to cover it in integration tests
+- Repository: repositories are usually already covered in integration tests implicitly

 ## Implementation